naqibhatti/hmis_off/API_INTEGRATION_SETUP.md

 ### Common Issues

 1. **Connection Refused**
-   - Check if backend server is running
+   - Check if backend server is running on port 7287
-   - Verify the backend URL in `app_config.dart`
+   - Verify the backend URL in `app_config.dart` (should be `http://localhost:7287/api`)
-   - For Android emulator, use `10.0.2.2` instead of `localhost`
+   - For Android emulator, use `10.0.2.2:7287` instead of `localhost:7287`

 2. **CORS Errors (Web)**
    - Configure CORS in your backend to allow Flutter web requests